 Create a book club discussion for children in your community.
 Planners Book Club has featured two children's books.
 A Street Through Time shows young people how a city develops.

-Two handy flyers are available for download and copying.
-Plan It provides a concise definition of planning and profiles one planner.
-Resources for Teachers and Planners is a useful handout for teachers and provides planners with ideas for developing youth activities.
+Handy flyers for kids on five different planning topics are available for download and copying.
+An additional flyer, Resources for Teachers and Planners, is a useful handout for teachers and provides planners with ideas for developing youth activities.

 Take Planning to the Classroom